ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/NFT-Marketplace-on-Avalanche/README.md

 Our form is ready!
 Let's see how we are going to interact with the contracts.

-## Interacting with contracts
+## Interacting with Contracts

-### Contract ABI's
+### Contract ABIs

 We will use Contract Application Binary Interface (ABI) to interact with the contracts.
 It is the standard way to do it.
 You can find the `ABI` of the compiled contracts in `artifacts/contracts/ContractName/ContractName.json` file.
 Create a `frontend/src/artifacts` folder and move all those `json` files there to reach them easier within the React code.

 **If you can not find the json files try running `npx hardhat compile` on your terminal**